ashawkey/note/writings/examples.md

 * We are motivated by these observations to ...
 * Along the line of research that <combines A and B>, ...
 * Could ... ?
 Prior work is encouraging.
 [OpenAI CLIP]
+* ... is one of the central tasks in 3D computer vision with many applications.
+For example, ...
+* The ability to ... is a long-standing goal of computer vision and graphics.
+*

+### Contributions

+* We present a new approach capable of ... from ...
+* We propose XXX, a novel ..., which ...
+* We demonstrate significant performance improvements of our approach compared to prior work.